m89p067/equiv_med/README.md

 * Fowlkes–Mallows index
 * Bias

-These indexes from two devices or laboratory tests be compared using Radar plots.
-User should provide a list of indexes (names will be abbreviated on the plots)
+These indexes from two devices or laboratory tests could be compared using Radar plots.
+User should provide a list of indexes (names will be automatically abbreviated on the figures)
 ```Python
 from equiv_med.ROC import Radars
 # user-defined indexes included in the radar plots